tdwg/website/content/pages/conferences/2022/index.md

 Registration costs differ for in-person or virtual participation.
 As in past years, registration fees include a discount structure, and help to defray the cost of abstract publication.
 Special discounts are in place for students, post-docs or early career researchers, and participants from [low/low-middle income nations](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).
 You can even donate funds to support registration of those in need.
 Check out the link above for full details.
 When you are ready, use the button there to complete your registration.

+The early registration deadline (22 July) for in-person participation has now passed and regular registration rates are now in effect.

+**All _presenters_ at TDWG 2022 must be registered.** If you are listed as a presenter on an [abstract](https://biss.pensoft.net/collection/384/) for the conference, you must be registered before your abstract will be published.
+Please do this as soon as possible so that we can create the program.
+If you are unsure whether you will attend in person or virtually, there is no penalty for registering for virtual participation and later upgrading to in-person status.
+There is a penalty (after 17 August) for downgrading registration (see [Terms & Conditions on registration link](https://events.pensoft.net/events/tdwg-2022-hybrid-conference)).

 If the cost of registration is a barrier to your participation in this conference, please contact [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) and briefly state why this is a barrier.

+### Virtual registration includes

+- **Zoom links** to live streamed in-person sessions
+- **Links to content on demand** for sessions you may have missed
+- **Link to join dedicated TDWG2022 Slack workspace** to interact, ask questions, join in the conversation for all sessions whether viewed live or on-demand.

 ### In-person registration includes

+- **All benefits of virtual registration** (above)
+- **Access to all sessions at the conference**
-**A welcome reception** on Sunday evening (from 5–7 PM 16 October) is included in registration.
+- **A welcome reception** on Sunday evening (from 5–7 PM 16 October) is included in registration.
 Pick up your name tag and other registration materials and greet fellow attendees.

-**The conference banquet**, also included with in-person registration, will be held at [Restaurant Vodenitzata](https://vodenitzata.com/en/) on the evening of the 20th.
+- **The conference banquet**, also included with in-person registration, will be held at [Restaurant Vodenitzata](https://vodenitzata.com/en/) on the evening of the 20th.
 Transportation will be provided.

-**A full-day field trip to [Rila Monastery](https://whc.unesco.org/en/list/216/)**, a UNESCO World Heritage site, on Wednesday 19 October.
+- **A full-day field trip to [Rila Monastery](https://whc.unesco.org/en/list/216/)**, a UNESCO World Heritage site, on Wednesday 19 October.

 ### Benefits of being a TDWG member